 Yamashita Park and Chinatown - Yamashita is a beautiful old waterfront park that is known locally as Yokohama`s front yard.
 A great place for a stroll, a ride or to take a break.
 Not far, from the park is Chukagai AKA Chinatown.
 Here you should just go with the flow and enjoy the experience of wandering and getting lost amongst the colorful, confusing but always interesting sights and sounds and smells of the area.

 Kannai and Noge - Kannai, is just to the west of Chinatown and near to Yokohama Baseball Stadium.
 It is the cities entertainment area, full of restaurants, bars, hostess clubs and Jazz clubs.
 Noge is close to Sakuragicho Station, but is a more compact area of old streets and interesting casual restaurants.
 Where the residents go to unwind after work for an inexpensive good time.
 In Spring, the nearby Ookagawa River is definitely worth seeing when the Cherry Tree, which line it`s "banks" are in bloom.
-Saddling up to a seat at one of the stalls set up under the blossoms is a perfect way to end the day. over 8 years ago
+Saddling up to a seat at one of the stalls set up under the blossoms is a perfect way to end the day. almost 9 years ago